Updated: Jul 17, 2019

 The implication that Dynamex will have on the national stage is why now –at this very moment– every business owner in California is currently reviewing their practices with legal counsel to ensure compliance with current law.
 Ignorance of the law and its application does not make one immune to its enforcement.
 The Association of Language Companies (ALC), a member of the California Chamber of Commerce’s I’m Independent Coalition, is hosting a forum as part of their annual UnConference in Huntington Beach, California, January 17-19, 2019 with language policy experts from Sacramento to Washington, DC, to discuss what Dynamex and the next legislative session means for the Language Services Industry.
 Learn more about participating here.

 This information is not intended to serve as legal advice.
 JNCL-NCLIS does not provide legal services or legal advice.
-Language Service Companies are encouraged to consult a lawyer to interpret and apply this information to a particular circumstance.
+Language Service Companies and others are encouraged to consult a lawyer to interpret and apply this information to a particular circumstance.